Posts Tagged: spam

 • Web mail application is among the worst I’ve seen

 Over the past few weeks, Bresnan customers have been pleasantly surprised to see that all of the sudden 99% or more of their spam messages have stopped arriving in either their screened mail folder or their inbox.
 They were happy.
-What they and I didn’t start to figure out until this week was that Bresnan’s new anti-spam system was so stringent that many legitimate individual and business emailers no longer can send to a Bresnan address.
-They swung the pendulum too far the other way.
+What they and I didn’t start to figure out until this week was

-Use Disposable Email Addresss to thwart spam
+Use Disposable Email Addresses to thwart spam

 In our monthly computer user group today, the discussion some how made its way to disposable email addresses.
 Many web sites offer free, disposable email addresses you can create for one time use to sign up for a temporary web services, or make an inquiry to a web site that you don’t want to have your real email address.
 Beyond anonymity, using a disposable email address will reduce the amount of spam that comes into your real email inbox.